alex-h-stone/spring-boot-microservice-reference/README.md

 ---

 #### Request validation by a validator class

-See
+See `PetValidator.java`
-`src/main/java/com/example/springboottemplateservice/controller/validation`
-and
+and `ApplicationIntegrationTests.shouldReturnErrorWhenCallingGetPetEndpointWithInvalidId`
-`integration.cgi.example.petstore.ApplicationIntegrationTests.shouldReturnErrorWhenCallingGetPetEndpointWithInvalidId`

 ---

 #### Request validation defined by yaml

-See `/pets/{petId}` GET endpoint and the `petId schema` definition in
+See `/pets/{petId}` GET endpoint and the `petId schema` definition in `src/main/resources/openapi/pet-store-api.yaml` and the associated integration test `ApplicationIntegrationTests.shouldReturnErrorWhenCallingGetPetEndpointWithIdLargerThanPermitted`
-`src/main/resources/openapi/pet-store-api.yaml`
-and the associated integration test
-`integration.cgi.example.petstore.ApplicationIntegrationTests.shouldReturnErrorWhenCallingGetPetEndpointWithIdLargerThanPermitted`

 ---